- Home

 Some smartphone apps let you photograph your skin at regular intervals and compare the photos to check for changes.
 These apps may be a way to record any spot you are worried about or remind you to check your skin.

-However, research shows apps cannot reliably detect skin cancer and should not replace a visit to your GP or dermatologist.
-If you notice a spot that causes you concern, make an appointment with your doctor straightaway.
+However, research shows that apps cannot reliably detect skin cancer.
+If you notice a spot that worries you, make an appointment with your doctor straightaway.

 Podcast for people affected by cancer